Ninono12/Final_Project_Furniture_Shop/README.md

 ## Notes
 - Ensure Redis server is running before starting Celery.
-- Frontend (templates & CSS) is minimal and included for project structure.
+- Front-End (templates & CSS) is minimal and emplates and static folders exist for project structure only.
 - Test data is preloaded in db.sqlite3.
 - Media uploads are stored in the media/ folder.